You'll target the two muscles that make up the calf:

 Action: Press down into the balls of both feet to raise your body upward.
 Keep your abdominal muscles pulled in so that you move straight upward, rather than shifting your body forward or backward.

-Start standing on a stair, phone book, or solid wood block so you have to press up higher than when starting on flat feet.
+- Start standing on a stair, or similar so your heels can drop lower than your toes.
 Keeping the balls of your feet on the stair, lower your heels as far as you can toward the floor.
 Then press your heels up as high as you can.

 2. Single-Leg Calf Raise.
 You can increase the intensity of the calf raise by doing it on one leg.
 That way you can strengthen your calf muscle even more.